-How to Change Your WordPress Username
+Two Methods to Change Your WordPress Username

 The first method involves creating a new user.
 When you create a new user you can give it the admin privileges and name it what you want, but you will need a new email account to do this.
-On the left-hand admin panel click on Users and select the Add New option.
+While this may sound strange, it’s quite easy to do, as it avoids coding or adding a plugin.

 Fill out the information to create a new user.
 Make sure you give it the Administrator privileges.
 Click on the “Add New User” button at the bottom once you are done.

 Click on Users and select the All Users option.